alexpsym/CODEX/render/README.md

 ## 2) Deploying to Render (single $7/month starter instance)
 1. Push this repository to GitHub or GitLab so Render can import it.
 2. In the Render dashboard, create a **Web Service** and point it to your repo.
-3. Use these settings:
+3. Use these settings (Docker deploy recommended):
-   - **Environment**: Python 3.10 or newer.
-   - **Build Command**: `pip install -r render/requirements.txt`
-   - **Start Command**: `uvicorn render.master_service:app --host 0.0.0.0 --port ${PORT:-10000}`
+   - **Runtime**: Docker.
+Render will build from the root `Dockerfile`, which installs `tesseract-ocr`, `libtesseract-dev`, and `ffmpeg` so the payslip OCR flow and the YouTube mp3 conversion both work.
+Leave the Build/Start command fields blank so Render honors the Dockerfile (it already runs `uvicorn render.master_service:app --host 0.0.0.0 --port ${PORT:-10000}`).
    - **Instance type**: Starter ($7/mo).
 This keeps one always-on worker.
-   - **System packages**: Keep `apt.txt` at the repository root and configure the Render **Root Directory** to the repo root so the build installs `tesseract-ocr` and `libtesseract-dev`.
-When you change `apt.txt`, push a new commit or trigger a full redeploy so Render rebuilds the image and actually installs the packages—a restart alone will not pick them up.
-After the rebuild completes, open `/debug/tesseract` on the service to confirm the binary is present; the `available` field must be `true`.
+   - **Binary checks**: After a deploy, open the Render shell and run `which tesseract` and `which ffmpeg` to confirm both are on `PATH`; the YouTube downloader page will error if `ffmpeg` is missing.
 4. Add environment variables in the Render dashboard (or create an **Environment Group** and attach it).
 These are injected into every managed script, so your TradingView credentials, Bybit keys, and OANDA keys are available without committing them to Git.
 5. Click **Create Web Service**.
 Once live, Render will expose a public URL like `https://your-app.onrender.com`.
 Point your TradingView webhooks to `https://your-app.onrender.com/webhook/<script-name>`.